Lebanese Premier League: Competition format

-Competition

 There are 12 clubs in the Lebanese Premier League.
+Teams receive three points for a win and one point for a draw.
+No points are awarded for a loss.

+Teams are ranked by total points, then head-to-head points, and then head-to-head goal difference.
+If still equal, the overall goal difference and then the overall goals scored are taken into consideration.
+If teams are still tied, disciplinary points are considered.

+Split

 Prior to the 2020–21 season, each club played the others twice (a double round-robin system), once at their home stadium and once at that of their opponents', for 22 games.

-Starting from the 2020–21 season, the league has operated on a "split" system.
-A season is divided in two phases: in the first phase, each club plays each other once for a total of 11 matchdays.
-After the first phase, the league splits into two halves – a "top six" section and a "bottom six" section.
-Each club plays a further five matches (once against each club in its own section).
-Points achieved during the first phase are carried over into the second phase.
-From the 2022–23 season onwards, the points carried over are halved.
+Starting from the 2020–21 season, the league adopted a "split" system where each season is divided into two phases.
+In the initial phase, each club plays each other once, totaling 11 matchdays.
+Following this, the league splits into a "top six" and a "bottom six" section.
+In the 2020–21 season, clubs faced each team in their respective sections once more (5 additional matchdays).
+From 2021–22 to 2022–23, clubs faced each team in their section twice (10 additional matchdays).
+Since 2023–24, they play three times against each team in their section (15 additional matchdays).
+Points from the first phase carry over to the second, but from the 2022–23 season onward, the carried-over points are halved.
 The system has been viewed positively by various members of Lebanese football.

-Teams receive three points for a win and one point for a draw.
-No points are awarded for a loss.

-Teams are ranked by total points; in case two teams are par on points, the following rules for classification apply: